orlox/mesa_input_data/2016_binary_models/README.md

-And now to run a single star model, simply cd into 5_single, adjust inlist_extra to set the initial mass, rotation velocity and inlist_project to specify whether the model is GAL, LMC or SMC (you also need to copy locally the corresponding xa file).
+And now to run a single star model, simply cd into 5_single, adjust inlist_extra to set the initial mass, rotation velocity and inlist_project to specify whether the model is GAL, LMC or SMC (you also need to copy locally the corresponding xa file, by default xa_LMC.data is included).
 Then compile and run
 ```
 ./clean && ./mk
 ./rn